pepper-craft/geo-calculation-toolkit-api-docs/detail/total-boundary-length-of-the-polygonal-area.md

 ## Total boundary length of the polygonal area

-This is an HTTP API that calculates the total boundary length of a polygon based on a sequence of geographic coordinates.
+This is an HTTP API that calculates the total boundary length of a given polygonal area.

 ---